-This building is currently under construction to create state-of-the-art instructional spaces better aligned with industry expectations and projected growth.
-These include an additional classroom and expanded computer lab, additional offices for instructors and adjunct, additional parking, a dedicated welding lab for contract training, and plumbing and electrical labs that provide hands-on practice through installation.
+In 2020, building was remodeled to create state-of-the-art instructional spaces.
+These new spaces align better with industry expectations and projected growth.
+The new spaces include an additional classroom and an expanded computer lab, additional offices for instructors and adjunct instructors. additional parking, a dedicated welding lab for contract training, and plumbing and electrical labs that provide hands-on practice through installation.
 The facility maintains a flexible learning space capable of accommodating future programing in automation, construction, or any other need which arises.
-Construction will be completed by September 2020.